 Two new public elevators that connect all levels of the old and new wings are the site of an ingenious project by artist David Bunn entitled A Place for Everything and Everything in its Place.
-The artist papered the inside of the elevator cabs and part of each shaft visible through portholes with a selection of the library’s old catalogue cards.
+The artist papered the inside of the elevator cabs and part of each shaft visible through portholes with a selection of the library’s old catalog cards.

 One new public art project was commissioned for the Goodhue Building, a ceiling painting by Renee Petropoulos entitled Seven Centers that is located in the ground floor lobby.
 (That floor of the building had been so altered over the years that it was not feasible to attempt restoring it to its original state.)
 Taking her cues from motifs in the Rotunda, the artist used the concept of decoration as subject matter.
-Vividly colored rings, star bursts, checkerboards and names of Los Angeles writers intertwine on the 36 foot by 36 foot ceiling.
+Vividly colored rings, star bursts, checkerboards and names of Los Angeles writers intertwine on the 36-foot by 36-foot ceiling.

 The 235 seat Mark Taper Auditorium occupies the northeast corner of the library’s site.
 It is a compact, elegant space designed to accommodate lectures and various types of performances.

 Two adjacent courtyards are located between the auditorium and the Goodhue Building.
 A ninety foot ornamental fence designed by metal artist Ries Niemi runs along the exterior of both courtyards providing a security barrier and also contributing variety and visual appeal to the Tom Bradley Wing’s lengthy north facade.